rajsite/emscripten-test/README.md

 # emscripten-test

-Steps to use on code spaces:
+Steps to use on GitHub Codespaces:

 1. Create the codespace from master
 2. Run the following commands for first time setup: `npm install`, `npm run checkout:submodule`, `npm run install:emsdk:nix`
-3. Run the following command to build: `npm run build:win`
+3. Run the following command to build: `npm run build:nix`
 4. For manual tests run: `npm run test:browser-module` and / or `npm run test:wasmer`